 and that favorite of a lot of people : Butch Cassidy and the Sundance Kid.

-And those are just the ones I found after about 3 minutes of Google research.
+And those are just the ones I found after searching on Wikipedia for "heist film."

 Look, am I saying you can’t appreciate the cinematic expertise of a movie that glorifies burglars, pirates, and other thieves?
 I guess not.
 But we need to keep in mind that there is a worldview behind these productions, and it’s not in line with what the Bible teaches.
 When it comes to other types of movies, I can at least recognize when a sympathetic character is doing something the Bible condemns, like foul language or sex outside of marriage.
 But I think the pro-theft message in much of American popular culture is a lot sneakier.
 We can debate whether or not it’s appropriate for a Christian to see movies or TV shows in which sin is glorified, but at the very very very least, we can agree that we need to train ourselves to recognize an anti-biblical worldview when we see it.